StanAngeloff/compass-magick/README.md

 - `magick_compose(overlay, x = nil, y = nil)`

-  Composes one Canvas on top of another.
+  Composes one canvas on top of another.

   **Example:**